Nebra sky disc: Find site

 The site on the Mittelberg hill where the Nebra disc was found is thought to have served as an enclosed 'sacred precinct', delimited by earthen ramparts on two sides of the hill.
 From this location, when the disc is aligned to the north, the upper terminus of the western gold arc points towards the Brocken mountain, where the sun is seen to set on the summer solstice (June 21st).
 Another distinctive marker on the horizon is the Kulpenberg hill, where the sun sets on May 1st (Beltane), a date also marked by an entrance to the Pömmelte enclosure built by the Únětice culture.

 Mythology

-The Nebra disc has been described as forming "the oldest evidence of a complex mythical world picture in Europe."
+The Nebra disc has been described as "the oldest evidence of a complex mythical world picture in Europe."
+According to the archaeologist Miranda Aldhouse-Green, the Nebra Disc combines symbols of a religious and mythological nature that were part of a "complex European wide belief system".